 Picking the best goat milking machine can turn out to be the hardest part of getting a milker.
 Which one is the best machine will depend a little on what you need in one.
 Each farm, whether small or big, is unique and has its own unique needs.

 Our pick for the best goat milking machine overall is the CJWDZ.
-It’s super affordable, easy to clean, and easy to use – pretty much all you need in a milker.
+It’s super affordable, easy to clean, and easy to use – pretty much all you need in a goat milker.

 Our Best Goat Milking Machine Top 3